Symbolic Algorithms for Qualitative Analysis of Markov Decision Processes with B\"uchi Objectives: The Win-Lose Algorithm

 \subsection{The basic win-lose algorithm}

 The basic steps of the new algorithm are as follows.
 The algorithm maintains $W_1$ and $W_2$, that are guaranteed to be subsets of the almost-sure winning set and its complement respectively.
 Initially $W_1=\emptyset$ and $W_2=\emptyset$.
 We also maintain that $W_1=\attr_{1}(W_1)$ and $W_2=\attr_{R}(W_2)$.
 We denote by $W$ the union of $W_1$ and $W_2$.
-We describe an iteration of the algorithm and we will refer to the algorithm as the \wl\ algorithm (formal pseudocode in the appendix). \begin{enumerate} \item \emph{Step 1.} Compute the scc decomposition of the remaining graph of the MDP, i.e., scc decomposition of the MDP graph induced by $S\setminus W$. \item \emph{Step 2.} For every bottom scc $C$ in the remaining graph: if $C \cap \Pre(W_1) \neq \emptyset$ or $C \cap T \neq \emptyset$, then $W_1 =\attr_1(W_1 \cup C)$; else $W_2 =\attr_{R}(W_2 \cup C)$, and the states in $W_1$ and $W_2$ are removed from the graph. \end{enumerate} The stopping criterion is as follows: the algorithm stops when $W=S$.
+We describe an iteration of the algorithm and we will refer to the algorithm as the \wl\ algorithm (pseudocode is given as Algorithm~\ref{algorithm:WinLose}). \begin{enumerate} \item \emph{Step 1.} Compute the scc decomposition of the remaining graph of the MDP, i.e., scc decomposition of the MDP graph induced by $S\setminus W$. \item \emph{Step 2.} For every bottom scc $C$ in the remaining graph: if $C \cap \Pre(W_1) \neq \emptyset$ or $C \cap T \neq \emptyset$, then $W_1 =\attr_1(W_1 \cup C)$; else $W_2 =\attr_{R}(W_2 \cup C)$, and the states in $W_1$ and $W_2$ are removed from the graph. \end{enumerate} The stopping criterion is as follows: the algorithm stops when $W=S$.
 Observe that in each iteration, a set $C$ of states is included in either $W_1$ or $W_2$, and hence $W$ grows in each iteration.
+Observe that our algorithm has the flavor of iterative scc decomposition algorithm for computing maximal end-component decomposition of MDPs.

 {\bf Correctness of the algorithm.} Note that in Step~2 we ensure that $\attr_1(W_1)=W_1$ and $\attr_R(W_2)=W_2$, and hence in the remaining graph there is no state of player~1 with an edge to $W_1$ and no random state with an edge to $W_2$.
 We show by induction that after every iteration $W_1 \subseteq \waa(\Buchi(T))$ and $W_2 \subseteq S\setminus \waa(\Buchi(T))$.
 The base case (with $W_1=W_2=\emptyset$) follows trivially.
 We prove the inductive case considering the following two cases. \begin{enumerate}